ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A few weeks before Google announced plans to “reduce” the Flutter core team and “scale back” the number of open projects to “refocus” on…</blockquote>

 <h3>4.
-Async in Dart: When to Call a Future Without Using await - <a href="https://medium.com/@ajju_jaihind/async-in-dart-when-to-call-a-future-without-using-await-46a07d5785e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Your Mobile App Ready for AI?
+Here’s What You Need to Know to Stay Ahead! - <a href="https://medium.com/make-it-new/is-your-mobile-app-ready-for-ai-heres-what-you-need-to-know-to-stay-ahead-588f87ce8f30" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajay kumar`**
+✍️ **posted by `Jeannine E.`**

-<blockquote>Dart provides powerful tools for asynchronous programming, with Future being at the core of handling asynchronous operations.
-Typically…</blockquote>
+<blockquote>Answers to the Big Question “How Can We Add AI to Our Mobile App?”</blockquote>

 <h3>5.
 Socket & Plug Design Kit: A Scalable, Collaborative Model for Mobile Development - <a href="https://medium.com/mobile-app-development-publication/socket-plug-design-kit-a-scalable-collaborative-model-for-mobile-development-4572afb99821" target="_blank" rel="noopener noreferrer">link</a></h3>